avalanchesiqi/youtube-engagement/README.md

 # Code and Data for YouTube engagement study

-We release the code and data for the following paper,
+We release the code and data for the following paper.
+If you use these datasets, or refer to its results, please cite:
-> Siqi Wu, Marian-Andrei Rizoiu, and Lexing Xie.
+> Siqi Wu, [Marian-Andrei Rizoiu](http://www.rizoiu.eu/), and [Lexing Xie](http://users.cecs.anu.edu.au/~xlx/).
 Measuring Video Engagement: An Empirical Study on YouTube. *AAAI International Conference on Weblogs and Social Media (ICWSM)*, 2018. \[[paper](https://avalanchesiqi.github.io/files/icwsm2018engagement.pdf)\]

 ## Software
 These datasets are collected via an integrated YouTube data crawler - [YouTube insight data crawler](https://github.com/computationalmedia/youtube-insight).